SamanthaPetri/Alzheimers-Oasis3-Thesis/Models/README.md

 ### `final_mamba_v7_perregion_concat.ipynb`

-Control for the proposed model.
-Identical up to the region summaries and identical in readout width (6 × 64 = 384 into the classifier), but the MRI and PET summaries at each region are concatenated directly rather than passed through attention.
+Identical to proposed model, but no attention layer (MRI and PET summaries at each region are concatenated directly)

-This separates the two changes the proposed model makes relative to the
-baseline: keeping the six region summaries separate rather than averaging them, and adding the attention layer.

 ### `final_mamba_v7.ipynb`

-The baseline ROI Vision Mamba, evaluated on MRI, PET and multimodal input.
+The base (original) first ROI Vision Mamba model, evaluated on MRI, PET and multimodal input.

 ### `final_mamba_v7_indv_rois.ipynb`

 Each bilateral pair trained in isolation: hippocampus (ROI indices 0–1), cerebellar WM (2–3), cerebral WM (4–5).
 Two ROIs give 1,024 tokens instead of 3,072.
-Nine conditions, three regions × three modalities, three seeds each.
+Three regions × three modalities at three seeds each.

-The dataset class loads the full 6-ROI array and slices the requested pair, so no separate caches are required.

 ### `final_mamba_v7_trans.ipynb`

-Replaces `VimEncoder` with `nn.TransformerEncoder` at matched depth and width, holding the patch tokenisation fixed, so the sequence model is the only variable.
+Replaces `VimEncoder` with `nn.TransformerEncoder`

 ### `final_mamba_v7_CNN_Untrain.ipynb` and `final_mamba_v7_CNN_Pretrain.ipynb`

-Both replace the patch embedding with MedicalNet's ResNet-10 trunk [8] up to `layer4`, producing one token per ROI: 6 tokens rather than 3,072.
-The two notebooks are architecturally identical; the only difference is whether the pretrained weights are loaded or the trunk is randomly initialised.
+Both replace the patch embedding with MedicalNet's ResNet-10 trunk [8], producing one token per ROI: 6 tokens rather than 3,072.
+The two notebooks are almost identical; the only difference is whether the pretrained weights are loaded or the trunk is randomly initialised.

 The pretrained trunk is fine-tuned unfrozen, at the same learning rate as the rest of the network.
 It requires the MedicalNet repository on the Python path and `resnet_10_23dataset.pth`.

-Both change the tokenisation as well as adding a convolutional front end, so neither isolates the convolutional encoder alone.

 ### `final_mamba_v7_attention.ipynb`